MEXT Scholarship Program

 Undergraduate Students

-For undergraduate studies in any university subject.
+Undergraduate studies in any university subject

-2021 Application Cycle Status: CLOSED
+2026 Application Cycle Status: OPEN

 Fields of Study